Thwani47/blog/content/posts/introducing-semantic-kernel.md

 ![sk-architecture](/images/sk_architecture.png)

-In this article we will be introducing Semantic Kernel, covering some of the terminology used, and creating a basic C# application that uses Semantic Kernel.
+In this series of articles, we'll be exploring Semantic Kernel, unraveling its terminology, and demonstrating its capabilities by building practical applications.
+This article will lay the foundation of the core concepts of Semantic Kernel and will ensure we have a solid understanding of the SDK.

 The source code for the completed application can be found [here](https://github.com/Thwani47/blog-code/tree/main/SemanticKernelExample).